codenotary/codenotary.io/tests/README.md

-# Codenotary's site E2E Testing project
+# Codenotary's site Testing project

 This is still a work in progress, however the main goal of this repository is to be able to run integration tests for codenotary.com builds to avoid breaking the site
 Note: this directory includes the necessary files to lint the project using vale

-# Running
+# Running Integration tests (browser)

 The following instructions will allow you to run this test suite against a local instance